 - When writing an alternative text to a chart, list the information in a logical order, e.g. chronologically (on a timeline) or, in the case of pie charts, in order of size from largest to smallest.

-- For the screen reader, it would be convenient to have image captions above the image (= before the image): this will save you from doing extra work if you create a PDF of the file.
-If needed, you can change the order of the tags in the PDF to have the image caption read before the alternative text of the image, which is usually the best option.
-If the image caption comes first, the matter is already taken care of.
-(For example, think of a graph, the main point of which you briefly describe in the image caption.
-In this case, the image caption serves as a title for the Alt text.)
+- For the screen reader, it would be convenient to have the image caption as a title above the image.
+For example, think of a graph, the main point of which you briefly describe in the image caption.
+In this case, the image caption as a title serves the Alt text.